Doodihealz/MythicPlus/README.md

 | `.mythicrating set <n> [player]`   | Manually set the mythic rating for you or someone else|

 ---
+Mythic rating command set example:
+- .mythicrating set 2000 Doodihealz
+- That would set player Doodihealz mythic rating value to 2000 regardless of what it was.

 ## Internal Features